 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-Gemini: We will send you one of our unique UofL USLI logo stickers.
-Great for your car, laptop, or guitar case!Estimated delivery:Ships within the US only
+We will send you one of our unique UofL USLI logo stickers.
+Great for your car, laptop, or guitar case!Estimated delivery:Only ships to: United States

-Apollo: We will send you one of our awesome, vintage-style UofL USLI t-shirts in whatever size you want.
-Look "fly" wearing our team apparel.Estimated delivery:Ships within the US only
+We will send you one of our awesome, vintage-style UofL USLI t-shirts in whatever size you want.
+Look "fly" wearing our team apparel.Estimated delivery:Only ships to: United States

 5 backers Limited (5 left of 10)

-Skylab: Remember the custom bowties we wore last year?
+Remember the custom bowties we wore last year?
 Just look at our picture.
 We are having new ones made this year, and this donation will score you one of them.
-Definitely a party favorite.Estimated delivery:Ships within the US only
+Definitely a party favorite.Estimated delivery:Only ships to: United States

-Apollo-Soyuz: We will send you one of our awesome team polos with "mini-rocket" logo.
+We will send you one of our awesome team polos with "mini-rocket" logo.
 Have you ever seen a polo with a rocket for the logo?
-We didn't think so.Estimated delivery:Ships within the US only
+We didn't think so.Estimated delivery:Only ships to: United States

-Space Shuttle: Can you say a sticker, a t-shirt, a polo, and special recognition on our website?
-That is how we say "Thanks."Estimated delivery:Ships within the US only
+Can you say a sticker, a t-shirt, a polo, and special recognition on our website?
+That is how we say "Thanks."Estimated delivery:Only ships to: United States

 5 backers All gone!

-International Space Station: As the ISS one of mankind's ultimate accomplishments, this reward level needed to be the ultimate.
-We will give you everything included in the Space Shuttle package, plus we will take you or your company's logo and put it on our actual competition rocket and website!Estimated delivery:Ships within the US only
+As the ISS one of mankind's ultimate accomplishments, this reward level needed to be the ultimate.
+We will give you everything included in the Space Shuttle package, plus we will take you or your company's logo and put it on our actual competition rocket and website!Estimated delivery:Only ships to: United States

 - (30 days)